 At Custom PC, we’ve been reviewing the latest CPUs since 2003, and we’ve tested and overclocked hundreds of CPUs, going right back to the Pentium 4 and Athlon XP era.
-We’ve developed an expert testing methodology that covers all the key areas of performance, including single-threaded and multi-threaded performance, as well as gaming.
+We’ve developed an expert testing methodology that covers all the key areas of performance, which you can read more about in our How we test guide.

 One of the benefits of all that thermal headroom, though, is that the Ryzen 9 7950X now has a 5.7GHz peak boost frequency, compared to 4.9GHz for the older CPU.
 The all-core boost increase is the star of the show, though, as it’s increased from around 4GHz all the way to 5.2GHz.
 This should offer a huge benefit in multi-threaded workloads, while the L2 cache has doubled in size to 16MB too.

 The downside is that temperatures were right on their limits during testing, with the CPU sitting above 90°C with multi-threaded workloads, and that’s under our custom water-cooling loop.
 One option here is to use AMD’s Eco mode, which enables you to force the CPU to sit at 105W or 65W TDPs in the BIOS.
 The all-core boost fell to 4.7-4.9GHz at 105W and 3.6-3.8GHz at 65W.

 AMD Ryzen 9 7950X application performance

 Even at 65W, the Ryzen 9 7950X’s Cinebench multi-threaded score of 29,821 was still faster than that of the Core i9-12900KS and Ryzen 9 5950X, and with dramatically lower temperatures.